|National motto: Fé Mhóid Bheith Saor (Sworn to be free)|

 All gold coins are commemorative.

 Currency is controlled by Federal Currency Commission.
-This body controls which banks are allowed to issue notes, though in reality the only banks that do are The People's Trust in Cork, the Provincial Bank of Ireland and the Bank of Leinster.
+This body controls which banks are allowed to issue notes, though in reality the only banks that do are The People's Trust in Corcaigh, the Provincial Bank of Ireland and the Bank of Laighean.
 The obverse of the coins is allowed to vary according to the minting authority, but this doesn't happen in practice.

 Gaelic (Gaeilg) is understood by all the population, but is not the only language spoken.